-Development teams will be evaluated on their experience with and performance on comparable projects, as well as their capacity to deliver the proposed project and maintain long term viability and compliance.
-Applications will be scored on the subcriteria below, and the scores will be summed.
+Development teams will be evaluated on their experience with and performance on comparable projects, on past performance, and on their capacity to deliver the proposed project and maintain long term viability and compliance.
+Applications will be scored on the sub-criteria below, and the scores will be summed.